mariuswinkler/WINKLER_PRC_paper/README.md

 ├── notebooks/              # Jupyter notebooks for each figure and model ├── scripts/
 │   └── main.sh             # Main script to run or schedule notebooks
+├── data/                   # (Ignored) Folder for output data.
+Will be generated.
-├── data/                   # (Ignored) Folder for input data, if applicable └── output/                 # (Ignored) Folder for generated outputs
+└── figures/                # Folder for generated figures └── configs/                # Folder for config files └── logs/                   # (Ignored) Folder for log files.
+Will be generated.

 ```

 ---